NateWr/business-profile/readme.txt

 3. Choose what information to display with the widget, or check out the shortcode attributes in the help document included.

 == Changelog ==

+= 1.0.7 (2015-10-01) =
+* Add: show shortcode on business profile page
+* Add: obfuscate email address if displayed in contact details
+* Fix: compatibility problems when the Google Maps API is already loaded
+* New and updated translations: Dutch, Hebrew, Spanish (Colombia), Portugese, Spanish, Czech

 = 1.0.6 (2015-04-03) =
 * Fix: validation errors with address markup